larsvilhuber/self-checking-reproducibility/02-hands_off_running.md

 Let's ramp it up a bit.
 Your code must run, beginning to end, top to bottom, without error, and without any user intervention.
 This should in principle (re)create all figures, tables, and numbers you include in your paper.

+Seem trivial?
+Out of 8280 replication packages in ~20 top econ journals, only 2594 (31.33%) had a main/controller script [^1] [^1]: Results computed on Nov 26, 2023 based on a scan of replication packages conducted by Sebastian Kranz.
+2023.
+“Economic Articles with Data”. https://ejd.econ.mathematik.uni-ulm.de/, searching for the words main, master, makefile, dockerfile, apptainer, singularity in any of the program files in those replication packages.
+Code not yet integrated into this presentation.

 ```{warning}
 We have seen users who appear to highlight code and to run it interactively, in pieces, using the program file as a kind of notepad.
 This is not reproducible, and should be avoided.
 It is fine for debugging.